Best Prime Day deals for under $100

 Although many people leverage Prime Day for deep discounts on big-ticket items, there is no shortage of deals under $100.
 By our early estimates, these bargains are shaping up to be the bestselling products of the mega sales event.

 From affordable tech to popular branded apparel, Prime Day shoppers have thousands of budget-priced deals to choose from.
 Some of the hottest offers we’ve seen so far are on Levi’s jeans, air fryers and premium hair products.
-Even the baby and kids category has a range of deep discounts today, particularly on baby monitors, art supplies and toys.
+Even the baby and kids category has a range of deep discounts today, particularly on baby monitors and toys.

 Because prices and availability on Prime Day deals are subject to change today — especially with so many deep discounts on already affordable items — we’ll update this list frequently to keep you up to date.
 We organized this $100 and below roundup by popular categories so you find what you’re looking for quickly.